 After a residential treatment program, many newly recovered substance users are eager to return to daily life.
 However, this is often easier said than done.
 Returning to a home once dominated by drug or alcohol use, reuniting with friends and family who facilitated, participated in, or condoned use, and spending time in old hangouts dominated by use makes staying strong quite challenging.

-At the Florida House Experience, we are available to provide support day in and day out for those working to recover from addiction while pursuing a better way of life.
+At FHE Health, we are available to provide support day in and day out for those working to recover from addiction while pursuing a better way of life.
 For those who have successfully completed residential treatment, our men’s sober living program provides a similar structure in a more independent and flexible environment.
 As a step down from inpatient rehabilitation, sober living can arm participants with the tools to excel both during and after treatment – today, tomorrow, and for years to come.